THE CRYING BABY

 CMPA is much less common in breastfed babies than in formula fed babies (0.5% of breastfed babies, and 2-3% of mixed or formula fed babies), and may cause symptoms only when formula is introduced for the first time.
 If this is the case, and the family is open to it, stopping formula and returning to breastfeeding is likely to resolve the symptoms.

-If a breastfed baby has symptoms suggestive of CMPA, the mother should eliminate cows' milk protein from her diet for 2-4 weeks, and then reintroduce it for 2-4 weeks - both elements are required before diagnosis can be made and an elimination diet resumed, as up to 15% of babies have suspected CMPA, but less than 5% will have confirmed CMPA after elimination and re-challenge.
+If a breastfed baby has symptoms suggestive of CMPA, the breastfeeding parent should eliminate cows' milk protein from their diet for 2-4 weeks, and then reintroduce it for 2-4 weeks - both elements are required before diagnosis can be made and an elimination diet resumed, as up to 15% of babies have suspected CMPA, but less than 5% will have confirmed CMPA after elimination and re-challenge.
 The exception would be if symptoms are very severe or IgE-mediated, when re-challenge may not be appropriate, particularly outside of hospital.

 For an overview of the general assessment of the crying baby, see this blog